nekoyume/nekoyume/docs/white_paper.md

 Players can acquire various in-game items through the adventure.
 However, since gold is only available through transactions, the players are required undertake adventures and obtain items through battles against stronger monsters, enabling the players to receive a lot of gold in the market.

 The life cycle of the adventurer has been adopted from the [Dungeon World] rule.
-Dungeon World is a fantasy tactical role-playing game (TRPG)based on Apocalypse World Engine and Dungeons & Dragons by Sage LaTorra and Adam Koebel.
+Dungeon World is a fantasy tabletop role-playing game (TRPG) based on Apocalypse World Engine and Dungeons & Dragons by Sage LaTorra and Adam Koebel.
 Since Dungeon World inherits the characteristics of TRPG, where player interactions are very important, it is suitable for the application of blockchain involving multiple users.
 Moreover, since all of the user's actions are designed to be judged by rolling a hexahedral dice twice, it is suitable to use random element.

 ### 5.2.
 Cat